jojobear13/shinpokered/README.md

 - All five field moves a pokemon can have will now be displayed in the field move menu.
 - If level scaling is active, traded pokemon will not become disobedient under the normal badge limits.
 - Increased text delay by half second on area pokedex screen
+- Can move items to the non-active bag space
+  - Place the cursor is over an item in the bag menu
+  - Press and hold LEFT or RIGHT then press START to send it to the extra bag space

 v1.24.6(hotfix 3)
 - Fixed a problem from 1.24.6hotfix where status screen type was not loading correctly from the PC box